 If you still worry about not covering all the exact match combinations, we show you this example.
 In a client’s campaign, we have the keyword [ecological cosmetics].
 Well, through this term has entered a search as “bio cosmetics”, as a slight variation of the exact said.
 Two other examples of terms that have entered through the same keyword: “cosmetca ecologica” or “cos etica ecologica” (spelling errors, as we mentioned).

 That is to say, that the slight variation in the exact agreement has important advantages (it is impossible to predict those possible searches with spelling errors that the user will do), but it also shows the care that PPC managers must have now and the great work of negativization that we have ahead, because now we can enter searches (as in the case of “bio-cosmetics”), which may not end up adjusting to the product.

 On the other hand, we would make at least three ad variations, and at least one of them adaptable, widely related to the keyword term and the landing page of destination.

-That is to say, if we consider again the example of the eco cosmetics advertiser, an adgroup like the one of Natural Cosmetics at home could have an ad for the style of:
+We mean, if we consider again the example of the eco cosmetics advertiser, an adgroup like the one of Natural Cosmetics at home could have an ad for the style of:

-We emphasize again the relevance between the advertisement and the landing to which we are heading.
+We emphasise again the relevance between the advertisement and the landing to which we are heading.
 It is useless to have an ad perfectly focused on natural cosmetics if we are not working on that website and the products are not related to it.

 Another tip, although already widespread, is to always incorporate a CTA or call to action in the ad, inviting the user to action.